 Uber, Lyft, and other rideshare companies have only grown in popularity as the years go on.
 While the convenience these services have added to our lives is undeniable, there are no appreciable safety benefits for riders or other drivers.
 In fact, ridesharing has been found to increase the number of cars on the road, which may make accidents more likely.

-For anyone injured in a rideshare accident, whether as a passenger, a driver of another vehicle, or any other road user, you should know these companies can be held liable for accidents caused by their drivers.
+For anyone injured in a rideshare accident in Florida, whether as a passenger, a driver of another vehicle, or any other road user, you should know these companies can be held liable for accidents caused by their drivers.
 Bringing a claim is not always easy, but it is worth it.
 Car accidents can cause serious injuries that disrupt your life, leading to financial strain.
 Although we have helped many individuals struggling after a rideshare accident, we understand that each situation is unique, and our Fort Lauderdale Uber accident attorneys will go above and beyond to ensure that your case received the ultimate attention that it needs.

-Our team at Schlesinger Law Offices, P.A. can help you determine whether you are eligible to file a claim and fight for your right to compensation after an accident.
+Our Fort Lauderdale personal injury team at Schlesinger Law Offices, P.A. can help you determine whether you are eligible to file a claim and fight for your right to compensation after an accident.
 We will not settle for an unfair offer when your future is on the line.

 Liability in Rideshare Accidents